visgl/tsc/CHARTER.md

 ### Section 4.2: Decision-making, Voting, and/or Elections

-The vis.gl Technical Steering Committee (TSC) operates on a consensus-seeking basis.
+The vis.gl TSC operates on a consensus-seeking basis.
 Most decisions are expected to be resolved through open discussion and agreement.
 However, when consensus cannot be reached, any TSC member may call for a vote.

  - **Eligibility:** All steering committee members are voting members and may participate in any vote.